born-2learn/AutoBellCircuit/README.md

 How to make sure you produce state `|01> + |10>` and not `|01> - |10>` ?

 - To prevent the occurrence of the state `|01> - |10>`, we will have to alter our cost function to be unsymmetrical.
 To alter the Mean Sqared error, we can remove the squares and keep the function linear.
-- This can be done by the follwing:
+- This can be done by the following:
   `prob_avg_10 - (prob_avg_01+prob_avg_10)/(2)`
 ---
 ## Future Scope ##
 - Use of better Optimizer functions like `NAG(Nesterov Accelerated Gradient)`
-- Hessian based analysis of the Loss Landscapes
+- `Hessian` based analysis of the Loss Landscapes
+- etc.